 Both parody and satire are considered free speech expressions, and are legal in the United States.
 What’s the difference between the two?

 Parody involves the manipulation of existing works, usually for comedic effect.
 Similarly, but not exactly, satire is exaggerated commentary on a frustrating or hypocritical issue.

 The original MMPR was more “after school special” than “violence bacchanalia.”
 So, when considering Kahn’s film, it’s reasonable to describe it as a parody of MMPR, in the same way that Weird Al Yankovic’s “Eat It” is a parody of Michael Jackson’s “Beat It.”
-By presenting corrupted versions of the characters, Kahn argued, and we agree, that his work is a commentary on both the absurdity of the original Power Rangers, in addition to Hollywood’s obsession with re-packaged ultra-violence.
+By presenting corrupted versions of the characters, Kahn argued, and we agree, that his work is a commentary on the original Power Rangers, in addition to Hollywood’s obsession with re-packaged ultra-violence.

 In responses to the press, Kahn also touched on the parody/satire angle, asserting: